bilalimamoglu/ml-lifecycle-system/README.md

 - **Purpose**: Stores MLflow artifacts such as models, metrics, and parameters.
 - **Configuration**:
   - The bucket is configured to allow access only from authorized IAM users and services.
-  - Versioning is enabled to keep track of different model versions.
   - Access policies are set to ensure that only specified IAM roles and users can access the bucket.

 #### IAM Users and Roles

 - **IAM Users**:
   - `cli-user`: Used for AWS CLI interactions, such as uploading artifacts to S3.
-  - `reviewer-user`: Provides read-only access for reviewers to inspect the project.
+  - `reviewer-user`: Provides access for reviewers to inspect the project.

 - **IAM Group**:
   - **Name**: `ml-lifecycle`